exclusive: listen to katy b's new mssingno collaboration, 'water rising'

 What did you like about it so much?
 Was the whole ritual of getting dressed up?
 Was it the dancing ?
 Was it the music?

 For me, the thing I love most about raving is definitely the dancing.
 And the commitment that you have of going somewhere to listen to music really loudly.
 I think that's a really nice way to think of it.
 Someone's about to play you a record and you're going to listen to it and appreciate it.
 The social side of it.
 Music defines culture and it defines who you are as a person.
 So the act of gathering with people that are like you and who you have things in common with… That's where you're going to make new friends or meet a lover.
 You're gong somewhere to find people who have the same values as you.
 And I think a lot of people who go raving are quite fun and enjoyable people, so that's where I want to be.

 Where do you like to go out these days?

-I've been raving a lot in Birmingham recently actually [Brummie DJ Hannah Wants features on Dreamers].
+I've been raving a lot in Birmingham recently actually [Brummie DJ Hannah Wants features on "Dreamers"].
 I've got friends up there.
-Rainbow's probably one of my favourite clubs.
+Rainbow's probably one of my favorite clubs.

 It's interesting you're going to Birmingham for your nights out, with what's happening to clubs in London at the moment.